yodarango/CDN/README.md

 - To get all the stats of the VPS run `get_vps_project_stats.sh`.
 This script will fetch the data and write to the html file in the `/dist` directory
 - **THIS IS NOT A SERVER OR APP** It is only a minifying, bundling, and asset-builder for the files to be served

+### About main.go

+This files to be minimized are hardcoded in main.go.
+If adding or deleting files/ dirs, make sure to edit this file.

 ## TO DO

 - Add some styles to the `src/dist/html/server_stats.html`